 To add WhatsApp messaging to your Iterable plan, contact your customer success manager.

-To create and manage WhatsApp templates, you'll need the Create and Manage Templates permission for your project.
+To create and manage WhatsApp templates, you'll need the Create and Manage Templates and Creative Library permission for your project.

 In order to create WhatsApp templates, your project's locales must be associated with Meta’s supported languages.
 Before you can start sending via WhatsApp, you'll need to review your project's locales and map them to the Meta-supported language codes.